 It is against this backdrop that the GTED prepares the ground for more in-depth analyses.
-For instance, second-level categories for tax base and policy objectives allow for a more focused explo-ration of specific aspects of TE use.
-Also, there may be patterns of TEs associated with specific sets of countries, such as for instance natural resource-dependent countries or countries emerging from violent conflict.
+For instance, second-level categories for tax base and policy objectives allow for a more focused exploration of specific aspects of TE use.
+In addition, there may be patterns of TEs associated with specific sets of countries, such as for instance natural resourcedependent countries or countries emerging from violent conflict.
 Research on tax competition between neighbouring countries may produce new insights if their respective TEs are taken into account.
 Also, the overview presented in this chapter does not explore interrelations between categories to identify more complex patterns of TE use.
-To give an example, cross-tabulation of beneficiaries and type of TE could reveal that businesses and private households benefit from different types of TE.
+To give an example, crosstabulation of beneficiaries and type of TE could reveal that businesses and private households benefit from different types of TE.

-Beyond descriptive statistics, inferential statistics may come into play when more complex research questions are addressed, combining GTED statistics with other data sources.
-For example, it might be relevant to know if TE reporting or the use of TEs differ according to political regime type.
-We would assume that more democratic governments report more, but do they also use TEs dif-ferently than non-democratic governments?
+Beyond descriptive statistics, inferential statistics may come into play when more complex research questions are addressed, combining the GTED with other data sources.
+For example, TE reporting or the use of TEs could differ according to political regime type.
+We would assume that more democratic governments report more, but do they also use TEs differently than non-democratic governments?
 Also, are both TE use and TE reporting associated with levels of corruption?
 Does the level of digitalisation in the public sector (e-government) affect the use of TEs?
 In which way are patterns of world market integration or domestic business structures associated with specific patterns of TEs?
 While the comparative (cross-sectional) use of revenue forgone figures is restricted due to the reasons mentioned above, time series of individual countries may lend themselves to quantitative research because they allow to control for many confounding factors.

 The following two chapters deepen the analysis presented in the preceding sections in two ways.
 Chapter 5 deals with the relationship of specific aspects of TE reporting (for instance, the quality of reports) and the requirements of domestic revenue mobilisation (DRM) in developing countries.
-Chapter 6 zooms in on the use of the so-called "patent box" tax incentives for research and devel-opment (R&D), a widely debated issue in the context of the international fight against tax avoidance.
+Chapter 6 zooms in on the use of the so-called "patent box" tax incentives for research and development (R&D), a widely debated issue in the context of the international fight against tax avoidance.